nothingislost/obsidian-dynamic-highlights/README.md

 ## Obsidian Highlight Current Word

-An Obsidian plugin that dynamically highlights text based on selection or search query
+An Obsidian plugin that dynamically highlights text based on selection or search query.

+This plugin currently only works in Source or Live Preview mode.
+It will affect Reading mode or the Legacy Editor.

 ### Persistent Highlights